Frank J. Tipler: Reception

-Tipler's Omega Point theory has been wildly controversial, dividing physicists on the issue.
-Physicist David Deutsch used to defend the physics of Omega Point cosmology, although he was highly critical of Tipler's theological conclusions and what Deutsch stated were exaggerated claims that have caused other scientists and philosophers to reject his theory.
-However, he has since rejected the theory, referring to it as "refuted" and "ruled out by observation".
-Scholars are also skeptical of Tipler's argument that if an immortal entity with advanced technology exists in the future, such a being would necessarily resemble the Judeo-Christian God.
-Researcher Anders Sandberg pointed out that he believes that the Omega Point Theory has many flaws, including missing proofs of his claims.
+Tipler's Omega Point theory has been highly controversial.
+In the past (1997), physicist David Deutsch defended the physics of Omega Point cosmology, although he was highly critical of Tipler's theological conclusions and what Deutsch stated were exaggerated claims that caused other scientists and philosophers to reject his theory.
+However, Deutsch has since rejected the theory, referring to it as "refuted" and "ruled out by observation".
+Scholars are also skeptical of Tipler's argument that if an immortal entity with advanced technology exists in the future, such a being would necessarily resemble the Abrahamic God.
+Researcher Anders Sandberg wrote that the Omega Point Theory has many flaws, including missing proofs of its claims.

 Tipler's Omega Point ideas have received vigorous criticism by physicists and skeptics.
 Some critics say its arguments violate the Copernican principle, that it incorrectly applies the laws of probability, and that it is really a theology or metaphysics principle made to sound plausible to laypeople by using the esoteric language of physics.
 Martin Gardner dubbed the final anthropic principle the "completely ridiculous anthropic principle" (CRAP).
-Oxford-based philosopher Nick Bostrom writes that the final anthropic principle is "pure speculation" with no claim on any special methodological status, despite attempts to elevate it by calling it a "principle", but considers the Omega Point hypothesis to be an interesting philosophical hypothesis in its own right.
+Oxford-based philosopher Nick Bostrom wrote that the final anthropic principle is "pure speculation" with no claim on any special methodological status, despite attempts to elevate it by calling it a "principle", but considers the Omega Point hypothesis as an interesting philosophical hypothesis in its own right.
 Philosopher Rem B. Edwards called the theory "futuristic, pseudoscientific eschatology" that is "highly conjectural, unverified, and improbable".
 A review in The New York Times described Tipler's "final anthropic principle" argument as "rather circular".

 George Ellis, writing in the journal Nature, described Tipler's book on the Omega Point as "a masterpiece of pseudoscience… the product of a fertile and creative imagination unhampered by the normal constraints of scientific and philosophical discipline" and Tipler himself as 'the ultimate reductionist', citing Tipler's argument that 'religion is now a part of science'.
 Michael Shermer devoted a chapter of Why People Believe Weird Things to enumerating what he thought to be flaws in Tipler's thesis.
-Physicist Sean M. Carroll states that Tipler's early work was constructive, but now he has become a "crackpot".
+Physicist Sean M. Carroll stated that Tipler's early work was constructive, but since then he has become a "crackpot".
 In a review of Tipler's The Physics of Christianity, Lawrence Krauss described the book as the most "extreme example of uncritical and unsubstantiated arguments put into print by an intelligent professional scientist".

-John Polkinghorne described Tipler as having an "extreme reductionism" and building a "cosmic tower of Babel".
+John Polkinghorne described Tipler as having "extreme reductionism" and building a "cosmic tower of Babel".
 He also mentioned that Tipler's book "reads like the highest class of science fiction".
 Polkinghorne himself asserted that the hope of resurrection "lies not in the curiosity or calculation of a cosmic computer, but in the personal God who cares individually for each of His human creatures".